Legrandgroup/librtsgtree/README.md

 > Small subnets (/31) for point to point links is discussed in RFC3021, in a effort to save IP addresses, in that case each interconnection network would use A=1 bit
 >
-> /31 subnets would give us an extra rank in the tree (with a /8 (P=8), we would be able to fit a tree with Rmax = 32 - P - A = 23).
+> /31 subnets would give us an extra rank in the tree (with a /8 (P=8), we would be able to fit a tree with R<sub>max</sub> = 32 - P - A = 23).
 But because it may require adaptation of the operating system, it is safer to stick to /30 network, at least initially, reserving extreme addresses for network address and broadcast address, as it is done conventionally.
 This ensures that any implementation (linux kernel, lwip, etc..) will behave as expected.

 Using /30 subnets, for a total /8 (P=8) IP network Rmax = 32 - P - A = 22